Cattle slaughter in India: Indian religions

-Majority of scholars explain the veneration for cattle among Hindus in economic terms, which includes the importance of dairy in the diet, use of cow dung as fuel and fertilizer, and the importance that cattle have historically played in agriculture.
-Ancient texts such as Rig Veda, Puranas highlight the importance of the cattle.
+The majority of scholars explain the veneration for cattle among Hindus in economic terms, which includes the importance of dairy in the diet, use of cow dung as fuel and fertilizer, and the importance that cattle have historically played in agriculture.
+Ancient texts such as Rig Veda and puranas highlight the importance of cattle.
 The scope, extent and status of cows throughout during ancient India is a subject of debate.
-According to D. N. Jha's 2009 work The Myth of the Holy Cow, for example, cattle including cows were neither inviolable nor revered in the ancient times as they were later.
-Grihya sutra recommends that beef be eaten by the mourners, after a funeral ceremony as a ritual rite of passage.
+According to D. N. Jha's 2009 work The Myth of the Holy Cow, for example, cows and other cattle were neither inviolable nor revered in the ancient times as they were later.
+Grihya-sutra recommends that beef be eaten by the mourners, after a funeral ceremony, as a ritual rite of passage.
 According to Marvin Harris, the Vedic literature is contradictory, with some suggesting ritual slaughter and meat consumption, while others suggesting a taboo on meat eating.

 The protection of animal life was championed by Jainism, on the grounds that violence against life forms is a source of suffering in the universe and a human being creates bad karma by violence against any living being.
 The Chandogya Upanishad mentions the ethical value of Ahimsa, or non-violence towards all beings.
-By mid 1st millennium BCE, all three major Indian religions – Hinduism, Jainism and Buddhism – were championing non-violence as an ethical value, and something that affected one's rebirth.
+By the mid 1st millennium BCE, all three major Indian religions – Hinduism, Jainism and Buddhism – were championing non-violence as an ethical value, and something that affected one's rebirth.
 According to Harris, by about 200 CE, food and feasting on animal slaughter were widely considered as a form of violence against life forms, and became a religious and social taboo.
-Ralph Fitch, a gentleman merchant of London and one of the earliest English travellers to India wrote a letter home in 1580 stating, "They have a very strange order among them – they worship a cow and esteem much of the cow's dung to paint the walls of their houses ...
-They eat no flesh, but live by roots and rice and milk."
+Ralph Fitch, a gentleman merchant of London and one of the earliest English travellers to India, wrote a letter home in 1580 stating, "They have a very strange order among them – they worship a cow and esteem much of the cow's dung to paint the walls of their houses.
+They eat no flesh but live by roots and rice and milk."

-The cow has been a symbol of wealth in India since ancient times.
+Cattle have been a symbol of wealth in India since ancient times.

 Hinduism

-Indian religious leader Dayanand Saraswati had written a book named Gokarunanidhi in which he had shown the importance of cows not just from the spiritual point of view but from economical and environmental points of view.
-He strongly emphasized the importance of cow protection and had quoted various shlokas from Vedas which condemns the slaughtering of cows.